 In Charlie and the Chocolate Factory, one of the works-in-progress in the Inventing Room is Hair Toffee, which gives its eater a full head of hair plus a mustache and beard, a half hour after it's consumed.
 It's still a work in progress because currently it's too powerful — when an Oompa-Loompa tested it, "In the end we had to use a lawn mower to keep it [the hair] in check!" according to Willy Wonka.
 Also, it apparently has the same effect on men and women, and even works on children — which is his intention, in order that "there'll be no excuse any more for little boys and girls going about with bald heads!"

 Live Action TV

 An episode of Doctor Who called "Planet of the Ood" has a similar situation.
-Ood Sigma constantly hands his boss, the Big Bad of the episode, a drink which he claims is hair tonic.
-It turns out to be ood-graft which eventually transforms the guy into an Ood.
+Ood Sigma constantly hands his boss, the villain of the episode, a drink which he claims is hair tonic.
+It turns out to be ood-graft which eventually transforms him into an Ood.

 The Two Ronnies did a skit at an inventors' conferrence, one of the inventors had created a hair tonic with two problems.
 First it makes the hair grow pink and second is that it falls out if the drinker has a shock.

 In the Better Off Ted episode "Father Can You Hair Me?", Ted tests an experimental hair tonic (packaged as an aerosol) on his arm, causing massive amounts of hair to grow not only on Ted's arm, but also on his desk.